-On page 188 of Dr. Holick’s seminal book The Vitamin D Solution he states:
+On page 188 of Dr. Holick’s seminal book The Vitamin D Solution (Amazon Link) he states:

 “In a perfect world, all of us would have the time and opportunity to strip off our clothes and step outside for several minutes a day for the amount of sun we need to make enough vitamin D to be healthy, especially between spring and fall, when we can stock up for the winter.
 Regrettably, that’s not the case, and real life (not to mention office dress codes) tends to interfere with this goal.”

 Now the whole point of NudeSpots.com is to help you find the places near you where you can strip off all your clothes and get lots of vitamin D. If you happen to live in a region with lots of nude spots (geographic locations where it is legal and socially acceptable to be naked outside) then you actually do have the ability to create for yourself the perfect world Dr. Hollick speaks of.
 But if you don’t, you can still make due.